Suxamethonium chloride: Malignant hyperthermia

-Malignant hyperthermia (MH) from suxamethonium administration can result in a drastic and uncontrolled increase in skeletal muscle oxidative metabolism.
+Administering suxamethonium and certain other anesthetics can result in a drastic and uncontrolled increase in skeletal muscle oxidative metabolism.
 This overwhelms the body's capacity to supply oxygen, remove carbon dioxide, and regulate body temperature, eventually leading to circulatory collapse and death if not treated quickly.

 Susceptibility to malignant hyperthermia is often inherited as an autosomal dominant disorder, for which there are at least six genetic loci of interest, the most prominent being the ryanodine receptor gene (RYR1).
 MH susceptibility is phenotype and genetically related to central core disease (CCD), an autosomal dominant disorder characterized both by MH symptoms and by myopathy.
 MH is usually unmasked by anesthesia, or when a family member develops the symptoms.
 There is no simple, straightforward test to diagnose the condition.
 When MH develops during a procedure, treatment with dantrolene sodium is usually initiated; dantrolene and the avoidance of suxamethonium administration in susceptible people have markedly reduced the mortality from this condition.

 Apnea

 The normal short duration of action of suxamethonium is due to the rapid metabolism of the drug by non-specific plasma cholinesterases.
 However, plasma cholinesterase activity is reduced in some people due to either genetic variation or acquired conditions, which results in a prolonged duration of neuromuscular block.
 Genetically, ninety six percent of the population have a normal (Eu:Eu) genotype and block duration; however, some people have atypical genes (Ea, Es, Ef) which can be found in varying combinations with the Eu gene, or other atypical genes (see Pseudocholinesterase deficiency).
 Such genes will result in a longer duration of action of the drug, ranging from 20 minutes up to several hours.
 Acquired factors that affect plasma cholinesterase activity include pregnancy, liver disease, kidney failure, heart failure, thyrotoxicosis, and cancer, as well as a number of other drugs.

 If unrecognized by a clinician it could lead to awareness if anesthesia is discontinued whilst still paralyzed or hypoxemia (and potentially fatal consequences) if artificial ventilation is not maintained.
-Normal treatment is to maintain sedation and ventilate the patient on an intensive care unit until muscle function has returned.
+Normal treatment is to maintain sedation and ventilate the patient in an intensive care unit until muscle function has returned.
 Blood testing for cholinesterase function can be performed.

 Mivacurium, a non-depolarizing neuromuscular blocking drug, is also metabolized via the same route with a similar clinical effect in patients deficient in plasma cholinesterase activity.

 Deliberate induction of conscious apnea using this drug led to its use as a form of aversion therapy in the 1960s and 1970s in some prison and institutional settings.
 This use was discontinued after negative publicity concerning the terrifying effects on subjects of this treatment and ethical questions about the punitive use of painful aversion.